relentless/OOWorkshop/Exercises.md

  * Title
  * Author
- * Number of Pages
+ * NumberOfPages

 **CD**

+* Title
 * Artist
-* Track List
+* TrackList
-* Total Length
+* TotalLength

-Ensure the Describe() method works appropriately for these new classes.
+Ensure the Describe() method works appropriately for these new classes (you will need to override the one in the base class).

+For Book, the DisplayName should be taken from the Title and Author properties in the format '{Title} by {Author}', and for CD it should be '{Artist} - {Title}'.

 Again, try them out in the app with a couple of examples.